redlioncanada/ga-wrapper/README.md

 registers a callback to trigger given the specified event being matched.

-dynamicType, String, the event parameter to be dynamic.
+dynamicType, String, the event type to match.

 match, Object, key is the event parameter type to match & value is the string to match it with.

 fn, Function, callback function to call when the event is triggered.
+Takes the new event string or false as a parameter.
+Passing false stops the event from being sent.

 ***gaw.push(category, action, label, element)***
 pushes an event to Google Analytics given non-empty params.
 Element is optional.